 Business owner responses allow you to build relationships with customers, but they’re also public.
 When replying to your customers, keep the following guidelines in mind:

-Be a friend, not a salesperson.
+- Be a friend, not a salesperson.
 Your reviewers are already customers, so there’s no need to offer incentives or advertisements.
-Tell reviewers something new about your business, or share something they might not know from their first visit.
+Tell reviewers something new about your business, or share something they might not have learned from their first visit.

 Negative reviews are not necessarily a sign of bad business practices.
 For example, the customer may have had mismatched expectations.
 Replying to reviews can help identify points on how to improve the experience for customers.